Dr. Jason Fidler

 Dr. Fidler has held full spine Active Release and Kinesio taping certifications, two very effective sought-after treatment protocols, since 2006.
 As a former collegiate athlete and personal trainer himself, Dr. Fidler is a regular physician at all of the NYC endurance races and Crossfit competitions.
 Additionally, Dr. Fidler has undergone training in Elite Sports Science at the Lake Placid Olympic Facility.
 This has helped add to his skill set further instruction for athletes in neuromuscular re-education to prevent future injury.
 Consider MobilityWOD with a manual therapy edge.
 For patients with serious disc herniations looking for relief while avoiding surgery, Dr. Fidler is also trained in non-invasive spinal decompression therapy.
 Perhaps, most importantly, is Dr. Fidler’s ergonomic experience in which he provides a high quality workstation consult for the purpose of making the repetitive motions of work and daily living activities less traumatic to your body.

-Rates and availability:
+Rates and Hours:

 Why Athletes May Need Chiropractic Therapy